Nimittxo/Nimittxo/README.md

 Hi, Nimitt, from India, dabbling in C/C++, Rust, Python, and Js.
 Believing in long-termism, I often do open source Projects and enjoy experimenting with new ideas.
-The content below is automatically updated via Actions:
+`The content below is automatically updated via Actions`:

 ### Skills